 How Plenty is committed to helping the environment

 At Plenty, we’re working towards reducing our environmental impact.
-We’re committed to finding ways to be more sustainable in the key areas of our activity, with innovations in product, packaging, production and delivery.
+We’re committed to finding ways to be sustainable in the key areas of our activity, with innovations in product, packaging, production and delivery.
 With the use of recycled plastic, for example, we’ve reduced the carbon footprint of our packaging.
 In doing so – and with the help of other initiatives – we’re committed to reducing our greenhouse gas emissions by 25% by 2030, from a 2016 base-year.

 With all this information, you can now feel confident that you know what is composting, the benefits of composting – both to your garden and the planet - and how you can start your own compost heap.
 So, get those sleeves rolled up and start making your compost today!